 In July, when wildflowers are at their peak, you can find lupine, sego lilies, Indian paintbrush, shooting stars, and blue penstemon along the trails.
 Many local alpine lakes are stocked with rainbow trout annually for the angler-hiker, and the photo enthusiast will be enticed by limitless great shots.

-This handy map and list illustrates the breadth of your choices: Trail Map and List
+This handy trail map and hiking list illustrates the breadth of your choices.